-- 1) In the Options dialog, click Language Settings > Writing Aids. - 2) In the Options section of the Language Settings Writing Aids page (Figure 43), choose the settings that are useful for you.
+- 1) In the Options dialog box, click Language Settings > Writing Aids. - 2) In the Options section of the Language Settings Writing Aids page (Figure 58), choose the settings that are useful for you.
 Some considerations: - If you don't want spelling checked while you type, deselect Check spelling as you type and select Do not mark errors.
-(To find the second item, scroll down in the Options list.) - If you use a custom dictionary that includes words in all uppercase and words with numbers (for example, AS/400), select Check uppercase words and Check words with numbers. - Check special regions includes headers, footers, frames, and tables when checking spelling. - Here, you can also check which user-defined (custom) dictionaries are active by default, and add or remove dictionaries, by clicking the New or Delete buttons.
+(To find the second item, scroll down in the Options list.) - If you use a custom dictionary that includes words in all uppercase and words with numbers (for example, AS/400), select Check uppercase words and Check words with numbers. - Check special regions includes headers, footers, frames, and tables when checking spelling. - Here you can also check which of the user-defined (custom) dictionaries are active, or you can add or remove dictionaries by clicking the New or Delete buttons.

-Figure 43.
+Figure 58.
 Choosing languages, dictionaries, and options for checking spelling